 Scuba Certified for a Lifetime!

 All Scuba certifications earned with Admiral Farragut Academy are honored internationally and can be carried for a lifetime.

 During the Basic Diver Course, the curriculum is divided into three courses, each lasting for one semester.
 Students will learn the physics, physiology, and decompression theories to become safe, knowledgeable scuba divers.
 The cost is $1,100 for the following three certifications:

 Open Water Diver

 During the Master Diver Course, the curriculum is divided into three courses, each lasting for one semester.
 Students become proficient in several specialty areas including night/low visibility diving, equipment repair, underwater ecology, and underwater mapping and navigation.
 The cost is $600 for the following certifications included in this course level.

 During the Divemaster Course, students are ready to assist in training divers for certification during basic or master diver courses.
 They follow the scuba instructor and learn professional leadership skills in scuba.
 The cost is $500 for this course.

-Cavern is available on a case-by-case basis, please contact the Scuba Instructor for details.
+Cavern Certifications are available on a case-by-case basis.
+Please contact the Scuba Instructor for details.

-“Becoming a diver, going through all the classifications, having the chance to be an instructor before I graduate high school – has helped me two-fold,” says Jack.
+“Becoming a diver, going through all the classifications, having the chance to be an instructor before I graduate high school – has helped me two-fold,” says Jack Lescarbeau ’16.
 “For one, it has definitely helped with my self-esteem, my confidence, my critical thinking skills.
-Making decisions under water requires a lot of focus and poise.
-The saying goes, ‘If you can master it under water, you can handle it on land.’
-The other component deals with the opportunities after I graduate.
-When I visited the different military academies, they were blown away at the fact I am at Master Diver level.
-When I told them I would probably become an instructor before graduating, their eyes lit up.
-So, being in this program has helped me tremendously.”
+Making decisions underwater requires a lot of focus and poise.
+The saying goes, ‘If you can master it underwater, you can handle it on land.’ ”